fahadsheikh003/Cuckoo-Setup-Guide/Commands.md

 In order to enable direct internet to analysis VM, open the /etc/iproute2/rt_tables file and roll a random number that is not yet present in this file with your dice of choice and use it to craft a new line at the end of the file e.g; "400    eth0"

 For Internet Routing
-open routing.conf and write eth0 in front of internet
+open routing.conf and write **eth0** (replace eth0 with Network Interface you are using) in front of internet

+For Drop Routing
+open routing.conf and write **yes** in front of drop

+For inetsim Routing
+Firstly Install inetsim

+    sudo apt -y install inetsim

+After Installing Open file /etc/inetsim/inetsim.conf and write "service_bind_Address 192.168.56.1" below heading of service_bind_address and "dns_default_ip 192.168.56.1" under the heading of dns_default_ip.
+And Then restart the machine or relaunch inetsim.

+    sudo pkill /var/run/inetsim.pid
+    sudo inetsim 1>/dev/null &

 Setup Postgres as DBMS